rafaelbcrema/rafaelbcrema/README.md

 improve my coding skills, and take on new challenges.

 I live in Brazil and have a strong passion for solving logical problems and game development.
-Currently, I am plannign projects in Unity and studying ! .
+Currently, I am planning projects in Unity and studying ! .

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━